sitespeedio/sitespeed.io/docs/_posts/2019-01-21-sitespeed.io-8.0-and-browsertime.4.0.md

 title: Sitespeed.io 8.0 and Browsertime 4.0
 description: Today we released new sitespeed.io and browsertime with support for testing multiple pages within the same browser session.
 authorimage: /img/aboutus/peter.jpg
-intro: Finally it is here, the most wanted feature by users ... test multiple pages within the same browser session, scripting the page and choosing your self when to run your tests.
+intro: Finally it is here, the most wanted feature by users ... test multiple pages within the same browser session, scripting the page and choosing yourself when to run your tests.
 keywords: sitespeed.io, browsertime, webperf
 nav: blog
 ---

 # Sitespeed.io 8.0 and Browsertime 4.0

-There are so many new and great thing in this release but we will focus on a couple of new things in this blog post and then you can read about the rest of the changes in the [changelog](https://github.com/sitespeedio/browsertime/blob/master/CHANGELOG.md) for Browsertime and the [changelog](https://github.com/sitespeedio/sitespeed.io/blob/master/CHANGELOG.md) for sitespeed.io.
+There are so many new and great thing in this release and we will focus on a couple of new things in this blog post.
+You can read about the rest of the changes in the [changelog](https://github.com/sitespeedio/browsertime/blob/master/CHANGELOG.md) for Browsertime and the [changelog](https://github.com/sitespeedio/sitespeed.io/blob/master/CHANGELOG.md) for sitespeed.io.

+Lets talk about:
 - [Testing multiple pages within a browser session](#testing-multiple-pages-within-a-browser-session)
 - [Testing a single page application](#testing-a-single-page-application)
 - [New privacy advice in Coach 3.0](#new-privacy-advice-in-coach-30)